The Basics of Consumer Arbitration in New York

 “It’s often accompanied by a class action waiver.
 Virtually every arbitration clause nowadays is both an agreement to not go to court and an agreement that in any arbitration, you will proceed individually and not on a class basis.
 I think it’s terrible and unfair,” he says.
 “That said, it has not been my experience that arbitration hearings are uniformly hostile to consumers.”

-So what is arbitration?
-Its procedures resemble those of a courtroom, albeit in an abbreviated form.
-The most common services that execute arbitrations are JAMS and AAA, which provide the arbitrator who oversees each case.
 Often, arbitrators are former judges, Mizrahi says, “but sometimes they’re former corporate officers who might have anti-consumer positions—definitely in comparison to a typical jury, which usually sides with consumers rather than corporations.”

-Some arbitration clauses allow consumers to file in small claims court, and some have provisions that allow consumers to opt out within a certain period of time (commonly 30 or 60 days).
-So if you happen to notice the opt out, should you?
+Some arbitration clauses allow consumers to file in small claims court, and some have provisions that allow consumers to opt-out within a certain period of time (commonly 30 or 60 days).
+So if you happen to notice the opt-out, should you?

 “Yes, I most definitely would recommend that,” Mizrahi says.

-The fine print in consumer contracts can be difficult to fully understand.
+However, the fine print in consumer contracts can be difficult to fully understand.
 The National Association of Consumer Advocates has some valuable background information, Mizrahi says.
 “Otherwise, you really need to find a consumer law attorney who can guide you.”

 Consumer law attorneys commonly offer a free consultation for initial advice.
 If you decide to work together, consumer statutes allow for fee shifting, “meaning the corporation that we sue usually pays the legal fees upon a settlement or a win,” Mizrahi says.